 NC 2-1-1: NC 2-1-1 is a part of NC’s State Emergency Response Team.
 Dial 2-1-1 from any phone to reach a compassionate, trained call specialist 24/7/365 who has access to real time information on shelters, evacuation routes, and more.
 NC 2-1-1 call specialists can also help you find food, meal sites, water, and other recovery and rebuilding resources after a disaster, as well.

 Take your emergency kit.
-If you don't have an emergency kit, take medicines, blankets, and a battery-powered radio with you.
-If you have time, turn off utilities and open any basement windows to let flood water in and equalize pressure.
+If you don’t have an emergency kit, take medicines, blankets, and a battery-powered radio with you.
+If you have time, turn off utilities.
 Lock your home when you leave it.
 Listen to the radio and watch out for hazards.